Classic French Steak Au Poivre

 This post may contain affiliate links.
 Read my full disclosure policy.

-“I made this for my husband on Valentine’s day and he said it was one of the best things I have ever cooked.
-Thank you!”
+“I made this for my husband on Valentine’s day and he said it was one of the best things I have ever cooked.”

 What You’ll Need To Make Steak au Poivre

-- Vegetable Oil: Used to sear the steaks, ensuring they develop a rich, golden-brown crust; this type of oil stands up to the high heat required for a perfect sear.
+- Vegetable Oil: Used to sear the steaks for a rich, golden-brown crust; this type of oil stands up to the high heat required for a perfect sear.

 - Filet mignons: Cut from the beef tenderloin, this lean, buttery-soft steak pairs nicely with the bold, peppery crust and rich, creamy sauce.
 New York strip steaks are also a great option if you prefer a heartier, more flavorful cut.

-- Unsalted Butter: Used to cook the shallots, it adds richness and depth of flavor to the sauce.
+- Unsalted Butter and shallots: Shallots cooked in butter add richness and depth of flavor to the sauce.

 - Heavy cream: The key to the au poivre sauce’s creamy texture, it balances the heat of the peppercorns and enriches the flavor.